mkb-projects/hiring-engineers/answers.md

-Mary Boyd Datadog Assignment 5/29/18

-##Prerequisites - Setup the environment
+## Prerequisites - Setup the environment

 * You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.